nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 **Pros**:

+> Large platform with a reliable history
-> Heroku is a reliable platform well known by the community
+> Well documented, well known by the community
-> Heroku has been hosting Nightscout users for years in the free tier

 **Cons**:

+> The Eco plan has the same limitations than the previous Free plan, for 5$ per month
->Using the M0 [MongoDB Atlas](../../mongodb/atlas/) database
+> Relying on the MongoDB Atlas database
->You can deploy your Nightscout site using a [Hobby plan (7$ per month per app)](https://www.heroku.com/pricing)
->Paying for a hobby plan doesn't remove DIY maintenance tasks like stack upgrade

 </br>